harishkarthikg/Project1--Create-your-own-private-blockchain/README.md

 # Create-Your-Own-Private-Blockchain
-In this project, we are trying to create a test application that will allow to register stars and making sure that the application knows who owned each star
+In this project, we are trying to create a test application that will allow to register stars as well as ensuring that the application knows who owned each star

 ## Libraries
     - "bitcoinjs-lib": "^4.0.3",